 The Board is responsible for the leadership and control of the Company and overseeing the Group's businesses, strategic decisions and promoting the success of the Company.
 The Board is delegated with the authority and responsibility for the management of the Group.
-In addition, the Board has also established various Board committees, including the remuneration committee (the "Remuneration Committee") and the Audit Committee, and has delegated various responsibilities to them.
+In addition, the Board has also established various Board committees, including the remuneration committee (the "Remuneration Committee"), the nomination committee (the "Nomination Committee") and the Audit Committee, and has delegated various responsibilities to them.
 The executive Directors and senior management of the Company, as delegated by the Board, are responsible for implementing the determined strategies and policies and the day-to-day management of the Group's business.